cjspd-oly/Achievement-Auto-Marker-for-Paimon.moe/README.md

-# 🌟 Paimon.moe Achievement Auto-Marker
+# 🌟 Achievement Auto-Marker for Paimon.moe

 🎮 Automatically mark your **Genshin Impact achievements** using just a **video recording** — no login, no API, no hassle!